 A tough, no-nonsense race, the Minmatar are a determined and independent people.
 Their home planet of Matar is a natural paradise, although centuries of abuse have taken much from its beauty.

-The Minmatar are the most numerous of all the races in the world of New Eden, but their vast numbers are divided into many factions.
-While the Minmatar Republic is the official state, only a quarter of all Minmatar are part of it.
-The largest proportion, almost a third, are enslaved within the huge Amarr Empire, while a fifth resides within the Gallente Federation, creating a powerful political bloc which keeps relations between the Gallente and the Amarr in a constant state of tension.
-The remainder, who are not part of any formal organization, live as freemen throughout the world.
-Many are itinerant laborers, roaming from one system to another in search for work.
-A fair number make their living on the darker side of the law, acting as pirates, smugglers and peddlers in all kinds of illegal goods, and many of the larger criminal groups in the world of New Eden are run by Minmatar.
+The Minmatar are the most numerous of all the races in New Eden, but their vast numbers are dispersed widely and divided into many factions.
+While the Minmatar Republic is the official state, only a quarter of all Minmatar currently alive are part of it.
+A very large proportion, almost a third, remains enslaved within the huge Amarr Empire, while a fifth resides within the Gallente Federation, creating a powerful political bloc that contributes in no small part to the constant state of tension between Gallente and Amarr.

 The Minmatar Republic is very much based on tribal society.
 The Republic's justice system is handled on a tribal level.
 Tribes have their own courts and judgment halls.

 The Thukkers, a nomadic tribe, are scattered throughout the world of New Eden, surviving through self-sufficiency and skill as much as possible in the wastelands of space.
 Their tribal bindings are very loose and many of them don't even consider themselves to be a part of a tribe any longer, having rejected many of the strongest traditions of the Minmatar.
 They are trained to handle unforeseen circumstances and encouraged to rely on their judgement and intuition.